Go to top button

 Spain shows one more distinguishing feature in its price components and sub-components.
 Electricity producers are subject to a tax on energy generation.
 When producers take part in any of the available electricity markets, they may internalize the cost of this tax in the prices they offer.
 Thus electricity consumers may also be affected by this tax, which would also be included in the "Energy and supply" concept even though it is not directly observable nor measurable.

-In addition to these elements, the network cost is split into the respective shares of transmission and distribution.
+In addition to these elements, the network cost is split into the respective shares for the transmission network and the distribution networks.
 The relative share of consumption in the different consumption bands is reported by the countries and used calculate the single national electricity prices (weighted averages for consumer bands IA-IF and DA-DE).

 Some of the taxes are refundable.
 Here is a description of them: